New iPadOS 15: features, release date and what you need to know

 iPadOS 15 features

-Lots of the new iPadOS 15 features are actually features of iPadOS 14 that have received a re-brand, or improvements from 2020's version.
+Lots of the new iPadOS 15 features are actually features of iPadOS 14 that have received a rebrand, or improvements from 2020's version.
+Below we've highlighted the key changes.

 iPadOS 15 widgets